Troubleshooting with the Scientific Method

-Using a scientific technique when troubleshooting may not be the swiftest method, but it guarantees success in resolving problems.
+Using the Scientific Method when troubleshooting may not be the swiftest path to a resolution, but is the most certain path to resolving complex problems and finding a permanent fix.
 The Scientific Method can be applied to any troubleshooting situation.
-This reduces all troubleshooting to a set of common steps that can be adapted to suit your needs.
-It is not specific to any technology so no specific tools can be covered here.
+This method reduces all troubleshooting to a standard set of common steps that can be adapted to suit your needs.
+It is not specific to any technology so no specific tools will be covered here.
 The idea is to learn principles of troubleshooting.
-You can learn about how to use specific troubleshooting tools elsewhere on this site.
+You can learn about how to use specific computer troubleshooting tools and network troubleshooting tools elsewhere on this site.

 To get the most out of this tutorial, it is highly recommended that you either know, or learn the OSI Model.
 Learn to combine the Scientific Method with the OSI Model and your troubleshooting will be far more effective and you will achieve success more often--and be able to state with confidence that the failure is due to vendor problems, not your own work.

 The Scientific Method is an investigative process that uses logic to formulate and test theories through observation and methodical experimentation.
 It is the basis of how mankind derives knowledge from the natural world around him.
-The Scientific Method has been around since mankind first started investigating why and how and shows up as early as 3,000 years ago in India's and Egypt's historical records.
+The Scientific Method has been around since mankind first started asking "Why?" and "How?" and shows up as early as 3,000 years ago in India's and Egypt's historical records.

 How does the Scientific Method apply to Information Technologies and specifically to troubleshooting?
 If you want to solve a technical problem, you need a logical and systematic procedure that can be used to sift through the available information, discard what is irrelevant, discover other useful facts and make logical conclusions in order to arrive at the source of the problem.
 In most cases, you will use the Scientific Method not once but several times to arrive at the source of the problem.